truenas/documentation/content/SCALETutorials/Shares/SMB/AddSMBHomeShare.md

 If existing users require access to the home share, go to **Credentials > Local Users** and edit an existing account.

-Adjust the user home directory to the appropriate dataset and give it a name to create their own directory.
+Adjust the user home directory to the appropriate dataset and give it a name to create its own directory.

 {{< hint type="important" title="Home Directory Known Impacts" >}}
 {{< include file="/static/includes/24.04HomeDirectory.md" >}}